Defect tolerance: fundamental limits and examples

-The key to this step is to show that if the design has any primary node of degree $1$, the design must be a tree.
+\textbf{Step (\ref{t3step::deg1})} The main argument of this step is to show that if the design has any primary node of degree $1$, the design must be a tree.

-{We will call two primary nodes which share a redundant node \emph{adjacent}.}
+{We will say a primary node is \emph{adjacent} to another primary node if the two primary nodes share a redundant node as a common neighbor.}

-Consider if the design has a primary node $u_0$ of degree $1$ and no primary nodes have degree $3$ or more.
-Label $u_0$ a $0$.
-In order to satisfy (*), the redundant node neighboring $u_0$ must also be labeled $0$.
-Label primary nodes adjacent to $u_0$ the label $1$.
-Since the degree of each of these primary nodes is at most $2$, this forces their remaining unlabeled redundant node neighbors to be labeled $1$.
-We will call this labeling of primary nodes and neighboring redundant node the first iteration.
-On the $n$th iteration, we will label primary nodes adjacent to nodes labeled in the $n-1$ iteration, alternating $0$ and $1$ (meaning if iteration $n$ labeled nodes $0$, iteration $n +1$ will label the nodes $1$ and vice versa.)
-This again forces a labeling on their redundant node neighbors.
-Each iteration builds a tree of labeled primary nodes and redundant nodes starting from $u_0$.

-If during this iteration process, two primary nodes from the same iteration share a redundant node which was not labeled in the previous iteration, then label one of these two primary nodes the value $2$.
-Their neighboring unlabeled redundant can only match the value of one of these primary node, so the design does not satisfy (*).
+Suppose the design has a primary node $u_0$ of degree $1$ and no primary nodes of degree $3$ or more.
+For all primary and redundant nodes, we will consider the node's shortest distance to $u_0$.
+If a node is distance $i$ from $u_0$, we say that the node is at level $i$.
+Since the design is bipartite, even levels have primary nodes, and odd levels have redundant nodes.
+Let tier $n$ mean the levels $2n$ and $2n+1$.

+Consider the labeling of the primary nodes where all primary nodes in even tiers are labeled $0$'s and all primary nodes in odd tiers are labeled $1$'s.
+Since $u_0$ only has one neighbor, in order to satisfy (*), we must label the one redundant node in tier $0$ the value $0$.
+The primary nodes in tier $1$ each have the redundant node in tier $0$ and some redundant node in tier $1$ as neighbors.
+The redundant node in tier $0$ is already labeled a $0$, so all redundant nodes in tier $1$ must be labeled $1$'s in order to satisfy (*).
+Since primary nodes in tier $2$ are labeled with $0$'s, then all redundant nodes in tier $2$ must also be labeled $0$'s.
+Continuing this argument by induction, all redundant nodes in a tier must be labeled the same value as the primary nodes in that tier.
+If the design is a tree, then this labeling scheme satisfies (*).

+Now suppose the design has cycles.
+Find the lowest tiered primary node which completes a cycle, that is the lowest tiered primary node $u_c$ in tier $c$ which has one redundant node in tier $c - 1$ and the other redundant node it has is shared by a primary node in tier $b$, where $b \leq c$.
+(It could be that two nodes in tier $c$ share the same redundant node in tier $c$.
+Pick either as $u_c$).
+Now switch the label of $u_c$ to $2$ and keep all the other labels the same.
+Both redundant neighbors of $u_c$ must be labeled a $0$ or $1$, so we do not satisfy (*).

-If there are any cycles, as the tree builds from $u_0$, we can label the first primary node to complete a cycle in the tree the label $2$.
-The neighboring redundant nodes of this primary node are labeled either $0$ or $1$, so (*) is violated.
-Since the design is a tree, it must have at least the same number of redundant nodes as primary nodes, so the design lies in $\mathcal{R}_1$.
+Condition (*) is not satisfied unless the design has no cycles and is a tree.
+If the design is a tree, it must have at least the same number of redundant nodes as primary nodes, so the design lies in $\mathcal{R}_1$.
 We can now assume that all primary nodes are of degree $2$.

 \emph{Notice having $q \geq 3$ is important to avoid existence of even cycles.}